 Present Participle Clause

-Point 1: The present participle relative clause is a clause the gives more information about a preceding noun.
-It acts like an adjective clause.
-It uses the present participle (-ing) of the verb.
+Point 1: The present participle relative clause gives more information about a preceding noun.
+It acts like an adjective clause and uses the present participle (-ing) form of the verb.

 - The woman crossing the street looks familiar.